ThanhPhanV/kubernetes-example/README.md

 # Kubernetes example, deploy a simple microservices

-In this articles, I will show an example of deploying a microservices system by using Kubernetes (also called K8S).
-Besides, I provide example kubernetes system codes
+In this repository, I will show you how to deploy a microservices system using Kubernetes (K8S).
+Additionally, I’ll include example Kubernetes system code for reference and practical implementation.

 ## Main Contents: